iotdomain/iotdomain-standard/iotconnect-standard.md

 The IotConnect Standard
 =======================

-The IotConnect standard defines the rules and formats of exchanging information between IoT publishers and consumers.
+The IotConnect standard defines how information is exchanged between IoT publishers and consumers.

 [[TOC]]

 # Introduction